SergeySatskiy/cdm-pythonparser/README.md

 ```

 ## Usage
 **Note:** the example output is provided for the Python 2 module.
+The module name for Python 2 is `cdmbriefparser`.
+In Python 3 version the name of the module differs and is `cdmpyparser`.
-The output of the Python 3 module may be slightly different as more information is extracted.
+The output of the Python 3 module may be slightly different because more information is extracted.
 However, conceptually pretty much the same information is provided for both Python 2 and 3 implementations.

 Suppose there is the following file ~/my-file.py with the following content: